Hall of Fame

 Congratulations to Matt Schaefer in becoming one of our newest 2022 Midland Hall of Fame members.

-DAN SNYDER – STATE WRESTLING CHAMPION
+DAN SNYDER – State Wrestling Champion

 Dan Snyder who is one of the 3 State Champions of that team was not able to attend the HOF presentation and further attempts to have a presentation did not work due to conflicts.
 Congrats Dan!